BruceEckel/WinterTechForum-hugo/content/travel/index.md

     https://ridebustang.com/outrider/schedules/crested-butte-denver/) ($45).
     This is a very comfortable bus with power outlets and WiFi (Might work for streaming but best to download).
 You can only buy tickets with their phone app, so it's worth installing it and buying one ahead of time.
-You "activate" the ticket right before you get on the bus, again through your phone.
+Don't "activate" the ticket until right before you get on the bus, again through your phone.

 1. The bus departs on a lower level from where the light rail lets off.
 There are escalators and elevators.
 You don't need to leave Union Station.
 If you get confused there's a traveler's information station inside the Union Station building, right where the light rail lets off.

-1. If you have time you can go outside and walk around the local area.
-There are numerous restaurants and coffee shops to hang out in that are all pretty nice.
+    If you have time you can go outside and walk around the local area.
+There are a number of restaurants and coffee shops to hang out in that are all pretty nice.

 1. The bus to Crested Butte departs at 1:50 pm from the Bus Concourse at Gate